About Amravati City

 After Bhonsle, Amravati came under the rule of the Nizams and finally into the hands of the British.
 Under their rule the city saw massive developments like the construction of schools, jails, offices, rest houses and cotton markets.
 Amravati’s pride also lies in the fact that it has played a major role in the various freedom movements organized by the great leaders of India then.

-Know more about the history of Amravati here
+Visit to know more about the history of Amravati

 Geography of AmravatiAmravati is far from the coastline and rests at an elevation of 343 metres above sea level.
 The city is located almost midway between the cotton growing regions and thus separates the region into the West known as Purna basin and the East known as the Wardha basin.
 The city is also blessed with two beautiful lakes known as the Chhatri Talao and the Wadali Talao.
 Amravati is also surrounded by hills to its east called the Pohara and Chirodi Hills and also has a 60 meters high Maltekdi hill inside its boundaries.